All Products

 - name: nginx # name

-command: ["/bin/sh"] # Container startup item.
+command: ["/bin/sh"] # Container start command

-args: [ "-c", "echo $(SPECIAL_LEVEL_KEY) $(SPECIAL_TYPE_KEY) && exec nginx -g 'daemon off;'"] #Add the output variable and the command to start NGINX.
+args: [ "-c", "echo $(SPECIAL_LEVEL_KEY) $(SPECIAL_TYPE_KEY) && exec nginx -g 'daemon off;'"] # Output variables, add command to start nginx

-stdin: true # Enable standard input.
+stdin: true # Enable standard input

-tty: true # Assign a virtual terminal.
+tty: true # Allocate a virtual terminal

 env: